 Vulnerability Disclosure Policy

-The Federal Retirement Thrift Investment Board (FRTIB) is committed to ensuring the security of FRTIB information and to preventing unauthorized access, modification, use, or disclosure.
-FRTIB recognizes that a vulnerability disclosure policy is an important element of an effective vulnerability management program and critical to the security of internet-accessible information systems.
-FRTIB is publishing a vulnerability disclosure policy in order to encourage meaningful collaboration between the FRTIB and the public and to enable the FRTIB to remediate vulnerabilities before they can be exploited by an adversary.
+The FRTIB (“Agency”) is committed to ensuring the security of FRTIB information and to preventing unauthorized access, modification, use, or disclosure of this information.
+FRTIB recognizes that a vulnerability disclosure policy is an important element of an effective vulnerability management program and is critical to the security of internet-accessible information systems.
+Accordingly, FRTIB is publishing a vulnerability disclosure policy to encourage meaningful collaboration between the FRTIB and the public, enabling FRTIB to remediate vulnerabilities before they can be exploited by an adversary.

-This Vulnerability Disclosure Policy applies to the FRTIB systems that are publicly accessible, meaning that an individual may access these systems from outside of the trusted FRTIB network.
-The following domains are in scope:
+This Vulnerability Disclosure Policy applies to the FRTIB systems that are publicly accessible through the Internet.
+The following domains and addresses are in scope:

-FRTIB utilizes several third-party services to support its in-public work model.
-Non-public data published on these third-party systems is considered to be IN SCOPE.
+FRTIB utilizes several third-party services to support its public facing activities.
+Non-public data published on these third-party systems is IN SCOPE.
 However, testing those services is NOT IN SCOPE.
 Only activities on the in-scope systems are authorized.

-Additionally, any services not expressly listed as in-scope, such as connected services, are excluded from this policy and are not authorized for vulnerability testing.
-Furthermore, vulnerabilities that are discovered in non-federal systems that belong to FRTIB vendors fall outside of this policy’s scope, and should be reported directly to the vendor and/or a central vulnerability collection center, such as the United States Computer Emergency Readiness Team (U.S. CERT) or CERT Coordination Center for information technology for vulnerabilities.
+Any services not expressly listed as in-scope, such as connected services, are excluded from this policy and are not authorized for vulnerability testing.
+Furthermore, vulnerabilities that are discovered in non-Federal systems that belong to FRTIB vendors fall outside of this policy’s scope and should be reported directly to the vendor and/or a central vulnerability collection center, such as the United States Computer Emergency Readiness Team (U.S. CERT) or CERT Coordination Center for information technology for vulnerabilities.
+If a third-party is unsure about whether a system or endpoint is considered in scope, contact VulnerabilityDisclosure@FRTIB.gov PRIOR to beginning research, as outlined in the public-facing Vulnerability Disclosure Policy.

 These activities are limited exclusively to: